The Moody Blues: Formation and early success

-The band soon obtained a London-based management company, Ridgepride, formed by Alex Wharton (later known as Alex Murray), who had been in the A&R division of Decca Records.
-Their recording contract was signed in the summer of 1964 with Ridgepride, who then leased their recordings to Decca.
-They released a single, a cover of James Brown's "Steal Your Heart Away", in September 1964 which failed to chart.
-They also appeared on the cult television programme Ready Steady Go! performing the B-side "Lose Your Money (But Don't Lose Your Mind)", an original song by Laine and Pinder.
-But it was their second single, a cover of Bessie Banks' "Go Now", released in November 1964, that proved their breakthrough, being promoted on television with one of the first purpose-made promotional films in the rock and pop era, produced and directed by Alex Wharton.
-The single reached No. 1 in Britain (where it remains their only No. 1 single) and No. 10 in America, where it was released on London Records.
+The Moody Blues moved to London in the summer of 1964.
+Soon after they arrived, the band obtained a management company, Ridgepride, formed by Alex Wharton (later known as Alex Murray), who had been in the A&R division of Decca Records.
+They signed a recording contract with Ridgepride, who then leased their recordings to Decca.
+They released their first single, a cover of Bobby Parker's "Steal Your Heart Away" with the Laine/Pinder original "Lose Your Money (But Don't Lose Your Mind)" as the B-side, in September 1964.
+Despite some publicity, including an appearance on the cult television programme Ready Steady Go!, the single failed to chart.
+The band's big breakthrough came with their second single, a cover of Bessie Banks' "Go Now", released in November 1964.
+Promoted on television with one of the first purpose-made promotional films in the rock and pop era, it reached No. 1 in Britain (where it remains their only No. 1 single) and No. 10 in America, where it was released on London Records.
+Around this time, all the Moodies except Warwick, the only member who was married at the time, began living together in a rented house in Roehampton.